-As part of our 'Perspective on Payments' series, we interviewed Harry Boyd, Head of Global Sales at Worldline to discuss payment flows in the travel industry, challenges and the shift to mobile.
+As part of our 'Perspective on Payments' series, we interviewed Harry Boyd, Head of Global Sales for Online Payment Acceptance at Worldline to discuss payment flows in the travel industry, challenges and the shift to mobile.

 What makes the payment flow such an important part of the travel retail experience?